radotch/cakephp-menu-manager/README.md

         // Some query requirements
         ->where(['menu_id' => $menuId]);
 ```

+#### Menu Links positions

+When create or update menu Link you can set link's position.
+If is changed at this point
+the change will not affect other links.
+All other Menu Link positions must be changed by hand.

+Sorry about that and later when I have little more time I'll automate it.
+Also support will be accepted and appreciated.

 ### Translation
 To be able to add translations about Menu and Menu Links set next Configuration